N3X15/SpaceEngineers/README.md

 changes that improve the game through stability and performance improvements, in addition to design fixes and new features.
 The idea is to make SE better for everyone.

+# Changes

+This fork of Space Engineers is intended to fix issues with the game, similar to community patchsets like USLEEP for Skyrim.
+There are some notable changes from the Keen version of the game, which are listed [here](CHANGES.md).

+DO NOT EXPECT COMPATIBILITY WITH STOCK SPACE ENGINEERS SERVERS OR CLIENTS.

 ## Legal Stuff

 Since this is actually a commercial project, Keen has some requirements before you're allowed to download or commit.